umbraco/UmbracoDocs/Extending/Backoffice-UI-API-Documentation/index.md

 - umbraco.services
 - umbraco.resources

-__Note: opens a documentation browser that is different from the documentation section you're viewing now, we're planning to integrate both.__
+__Note: opens a documentation browser that is different from the documentation section you're viewing now.__